docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 ---
 description: Migrating from Docker Cloud
 keywords: cloud, swarm, migration
-title: Migrate Docker Cloud stack to Kubernetes with AKS
+title: Migrate Docker Cloud stack to Kubernetes on AKS
 ---

+## AKS Kubernetes

+This page explains how to prepare your applications for migration from Docker Cloud to Kubernetes on [Microsoft AKS](https://azure.microsoft.com/en-us/services/container-service/){: target="_blank" class="_"} clusters.
+To demonstrate, we **build** a target environment of AKS nodes (a hosted Kubernetes service), **convert** the Cloud stackfile for [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} to a Kubernetes YAML format, and **test** in the new environment to ensure that it is safe to migrate.

+Azure Container Service (AKS) is a hosted Kubernetes service on Microsoft Azure.
+It exposes standard Kubernetes APIs so that standard Kubernetes tools and apps run on it without needing to be reconfigured.

+> The actual process of migrating -- switching customers from your Docker Cloud applications to AKS applications -- will vary by application and environment.

 ## Voting-app example

-This page explains how you can prepare your applications for migration from Docker Cloud to Kubernetes applications on AKS clusters in Microsoft Azure.
-We demonstrate with the [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} by **building** a target environment of AKS nodes (with a hosted Kubernetes service), **converting** the Cloud stackfile to a Kubernetes manifest, and **testing** the Kubernetes manifest in the new environment to ensure that it is safe to migrate.

-> **Note**: Azure Container Service (AKS) is Microsoft’s hosted Kubernetes service.
-It exposes standard Kubernetes APIs so that standard Kubernetes tools and apps run on it without needing to be reconfigured.

 In the [Docker Cloud stackfile](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/dockercloud.yml){: target="_blank" class="_"}, the voting app is defined as a stack of six microservices: